Locational astrology: Astrocartography

-The topic of astrological cartography is the astrological study of the relationship of individuals such as subjects or objects to places on Earth by the projection of valid horoscopes onto the Earth's surface.
+Astrocartography is the astrological study of the relationship of individuals such as subjects or objects to places on Earth by the projection of relevant horoscopes onto the Earth's surface.
 For example, a simple approach applies the 360° and minutes of latitude and longitude (each) to the 12 zodiacs of the wheel chart.
+Maps produced using any of the following methods are used by 'astro-cartographers' to counsel their clients on relocation or travel.

+One astrological cartography system is named "local space astrology", developed by German astrologer Friedrich Sieggrün and later popularized in the United States by Steve Cozzi and astrological software developer Michael Erlewine.

-The most popular method in astrological cartography was based on findings by Don Neroman, Gustav Schwickert, Cyril Fagan, Roy Charles Firebrace and Donald A. Bradley and developed from about 1930 until the 1960s.
-In the 1970s and 1980s it was further developed and made popular by Jim Lewis under the trademark Astro*Carto*Graphy.
+Another method in astrological cartography was based on findings by Don Neroman, Gustav Schwickert, Cyril Fagan, Roy Charles Firebrace and Donald A. Bradleyand developed from about 1930 until the 1960s.
+In the 1970s and 1980s it was further developed and made popular by Jim Lewis.
+This system focuses on elements of the natal chart, by identifying these factors on a world map.
+Lewis' maps show all locations on the earth where planets were "angular" (rising, setting, on the zenith or nadir) at the moment of an event like a person's birth.
+An "angular" planet is one that is conjunct one of these four angles (Ascendant, Descendant, MC or IC).
+These locations are displayed in the form of lines on the map.

-Another Astrological Cartography system is named "local space astrology," developed by German astrologer Friedrich Sieggrün and later popularized in the United States by Steve Cozzi and astrological software developer Michael Erlewine.
+Another example is the "Astrolocality Map" developed by Astro Computing Services of San Diego.
+In addition to the lines on Lewis' maps, it shows conjunctions to the angles, and includes planetary squares, trines, and other aspects.

 Astrological geomancy

-Astrological Geomancy is any approach to examine and understand the astrological qualities of places.

-In astrological geomancy places are studied not through projections from maps like in astrogeography but through consideration of the microcosmic system of a place.
+Astrological geomancy is any approach to examine and understand the astrological qualities of places.
+In astrological geomancy places are studied not through projections from maps like in astrogeography but through consideration and comparison of the microcosmic system of places in the overall system of the landscape.
 The surroundings, the use, animals and plants, features of buildings and architecture, events and all possible features of places can be evaluated in astrological geomancy but the most important element would be the landscape.

-A highly elaborate system of astrological geomancy was developed and published by G. Stockhorst between 1995 and 2010.
-The system is based on fields of 30 square meters for a basic grid system with the sequence of zodiac signs running from north to south and west to east so that one full zodiac length can be measured as 360 m long in both directions.
-The use of a holographic structural model in which 12 x 12 square 30 m fields make one 360 square m field, 12 x 12 360 square m fields make one 4,32 km field, 12 x 12 4,32 km fields make one 51,84 km field and 12 x 12 51,84 km fields make one 622,08 km field allows mapping of villages, towns and regions through projection onto maps and the use for verification in astrogeographic mapping.

 In Chinese geomancy (feng shui) astrological signs, symbols and categories have been traditionally used.